CleanCocoa/SearchExpressionParser/README.md

 - `NotNode` wraps 1 other node and reverses the result of its outcome.
 - `AndNode` and `OrNode` both take 2 other notes and combine their results with the boolean operator equivalents.

+## Apps that use this

+- [The Archive](https://zettelkasten.de/the-archive/), a fast plain-text note-taking app for macOS.

+Use this in your app?
+Open a PR and tell the world about it!

 ## License

-Copyright (c) 2018 Christian Tietze.
+Copyright (c) 2018-2019 Christian Tietze.
 Distributed under the MIT License.

-## Apps that use this

-- [The Archive](https://zettelkasten.de/the-archive/), a fast plain-text note-taking app for macOS.